 - The University has nominated key officers responsible for information and queries on CFA2017 within City.
 The Key Officers for CFA 2017 are

 - Andrew Younger – Assistant Director: Corporate Finance

-- Training on CFA2017 is included within City’s Compliance Briefing programme and Finance & Purchasing Training which is mandatory for those staff which have purchasing and financial responsibilities.
+- Training and awareness raising on CFA2017 will be included within City’s Finance & Purchasing Training which is mandatory for those staff which have purchasing and financial responsibilities.

 - City will work in collaboration with other universities and external bodies such as BUFDG, HMRC, and Office for Students, to share and develop best practice in due diligence, prevention procedures and the elimination of the criminal facilitation of tax evasion.

 - The University’s Chief Financial Officer is responsible for supply chain management transparency and initiatives.

 Statement approved by the University Senior Leadership Team on 6 September 2022